Corporate Strategic Plan

 - City launches Pickering Forward(External link), beginning work on the Official Plan Review

-Strategic Focus - Leverage existing City assets and attributes
+Strategic Focus: Leverage existing City assets and attributes

 - The City of Pickering and Durham Region Transit team up to offer a FREE weekend shuttle(External link), making it easy to access our waterfront.